Do you want to increase your marketing ROI?

 - Set in Order (Seiton)?

 “A place for everything, and everything in its place”.
 By considering what is needed to complete your task, you can store and organise your data in the most effective and efficient way.
 The questions to reflect on are:1.
 What data do I need to do my job? (e.g. CRM, marketing campaign, finance)

 2. Where should I locate this data?

-3. How manu of this item do I need?
+3. How many of this item do I need?

 - Shine (Seiso)

-Once your data has been red tagged, all duplicates have been eliminated and it has been interrogated into the correct order is time to cleanse the data.
-Such cleansing (suppression against TPS, deceased, goneaway, address correction etc) should be carried out regularly to ensure data is keep valid and up to date.
+Once your data has been red-tagged, all duplicates have been eliminated and it has been interrogated into the correct order is time to cleanse the data.
+Such cleansing (suppression against TPS, deceased, gone away, address correction etc) should be carried out regularly to ensure data is kept valid and up to date.
 If these changes to the data are ignored, this could lead to a negative impact on the company’s bottom line by increased costs and brand damage

 - Standardise (Seiketsu)

 Now your data is fit for business use, you need to concentrate on standardising data best practises.
 Ensure everyone understands the data capture process, try to align departments with different databases and make sure communication is kept open between all staff members

 Your data has now gone from a ‘right state’ to ‘the right state’.
 By removing friction and enabling smooth operations you now have a clear picture of your data but ongoing prevention is required to ensure all your hard work is not wasted.
 Prevention is better than cure so ensure all previous S’s are adhered to and sustaining your new way of doing things should be second nature.